ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

 Prevent cross site or URL linked style attacks<br/>
 System of permissions restricting unauthorized users from some sections<br/>
 All actions go into the mod log<br/>
+An awareness of what's on the overboard should prevent /all/ rebuilds<br/>

   - Section: Illegal
     - Batch action of banning image, poster and deleting